-HDLs and LDLs are two different kinds of cholesterol particles and VLDLs are rich in triglycerides (or fats).
-Collectively, cholesterol and triglycerides are known as lipids.
+HDLs and LDLs are two different kinds of cholesterol particles, and VLDLs are rich in triglycerides (or fats).
+Together, cholesterol and triglycerides are known as lipids.

-HDL and LDL particles are covered with a protein that allows them to dissolve in the bloodstream.
-LDL particles, commonly referred to as "bad” cholesterol, carry most of the body's cholesterol which may be deposited in the blood vessels to begin formation of plaque.
+HDL and LDL particles are covered with a protein that lets them dissolve in the bloodstream.
+LDL particles, commonly called “bad” cholesterol, carry most of the body's cholesterol and can begin to form plaque in the blood vessels.

-This process is associated with the development of cardiovascular disease.
-HDLs, referred to as "good" cholesterol, in contrast, seem to offer protection against cardiovascular disease by carrying some of the cholesterol out of the bloodstream and preventing it from being deposited.
+HDLs, also called "good" cholesterol, seem to offer protection against cardiovascular disease by carrying some of the cholesterol out of the bloodstream and preventing it from being deposited.

 Triglycerides are fats circulating in your bloodstream.
 These fats can form from extra calories and sugar in your diet.
 Alcohol can also raise triglycerides.
 Choosing whole grains, reducing added sugars, including healthy fats, exercising and maintaining a healthy weight can help lower your triglycerides.